KatahdinSecurity/blog/README.md

 # blog

-Code snippets to accompany blog articles.
+These are code snippets to accompany blog articles on [The Katahdin Security Blog](https://katahdinsecurity.com/blog)